 I wear two hats.
 I’ve written 10 books and contributed countless stories and columns to newspapers and magazines.
-For two decades, I contributed a popular weekly gardening column called The Real Dirt to the Toronto Star which ended in March 2018.
-(You can still read these columns in the Toronto Star)
+For two decades, I had a popular weekly gardening column in the Toronto Star called The Real Dirt, which ended in March 2018.
+You can still read many of these columns online.
+They cover everything from how to make an amaryllis rebloom to growing great tomatoes.

 But I’ve always been serious about my “other life” as a painter.
 And I can never decide which comes first–writing or art.
 I tend to write obsessively when doing a book, then I will pick up my brushes again and not sit at the keyboard for months (except to crank out a welcome paying article for a magazine or newspaper.)